-Why is the National Research Center for Women & Families Needed?
+Why is the National Center for Health Research Needed?

-Many national women’s organizations focus on women’s rights, especially reproductive rights, and these organizations have made and continue to make very important contributions.
-Our organization has a different mission: to use scientific or medical research information to improve the quality of women’s lives and the lives of all their family members.
-We focus our efforts on the programs and policies that we believe can most benefit from the research-based information that we can provide and the attention that we can generate.
+Many national health organizations focus on one specific health issue or access to medical care.
+Our organization has a different mission – to improve the quality of medical care and public health for everyone.
+We focus on the programs and policies that we believe can most benefit from the research-based information that we can provide and the attention that we can generate.